 - Learning tones in Mandarin is not optional

-- The Hacking Chinese tone training course
+- The Hacking Chinese free tone training course

 - How to verify that you use the right Chinese font